TamezJacob/BattleShip/README.md

 	Adrian Pena, Bryce Harmon, Curtis Kelso, Jacob Tamez, Alex Hlavka

 - What you’re creating?

+	We would like to create a classic battleship game where 2 people can play against each other.

 - Who you’re doing it for, your audience (may be same as the previous question)?

+	Our professor, our class, and anybody who is interested in the battleship game.

 - Why you’re doing this, the impact or change you hope to make?

+	All of our team members were interested in creating some kind of a game, and battleship was one that we were all familiar with and seemed like a good starting point as a game to develop.
+We would like to use this project to gain some experience for ourselves and learn how to work on a team.

 ## General Information